WE MET BEFORE?

 which compels her to disrupt episodes of authentic intimacy between

-need for distance and autonomy, by selecting unavailable BPD lovers
+needs for independence, distance and autonomy, by selecting unavailable

 closeness and engulfment fears become heightened, both NPD and